 On August 2, 2018, Rothschild Broadcast Distribution Systems, LLC ("Rothschild") filed a complaint against DISH Network in the United States District Court for the Eastern District of Texas.
 The complaint, which accuses the DISH Anywhere feature, alleges infringement of United States Patent 8,856,221 (the "221 patent"), entitled "System and Method for Storing Broadcast Content in a Cloud-based Computing Environment."
-Rothschild has filed more than 35 patent infringement cases since 2015.
+Rothschild, an entity that seeks to license a patent portfolio without itself practicing any of the claims recited therein, has filed more than 35 patent infringement cases since 2015.
+On October 10, 2018, the Court granted Rothschild's motion to dismiss the case without prejudice.
+This matter is now concluded.